FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/virtual_machine/evm.md

 The process of consensus is operated through contract deployment on blockchain.
 Ethereum Virtual Machine is a code executor of smart contract.

 When smart contract is compiled to binary file and deployed on blockchain, users will start the execution of smart contract by calling its API.
 EVM executes smart contract and modifies blockchain data (status).
-The modified data will be consensused to ensure consistency.
+The modified data will be in consensus to ensure consistency.